-The proposal consists of demolishing any remaining existing structures on-site to accommodate a new 135,090 SF (including a 6,000 SF mezzanine) tilt concrete industrial/manufacturing/warehouse with office.
-Site improvements comprise utilizing the existing entry along the north property line and proposing a 56' wide driveway from 15th Street SE.
+The proposal consists of demolishing any remaining existing structures on-site to accommodate a new 129,237 SF (including a 6,000 SF mezzanine) tilt concrete industrial/manufacturing/warehouse with office.
+Site improvements comprise utilizing the existing entry along the north property line and proposing an additional 55' 6" wide driveway from 15th Street SE south of the existing entry point.
 The northern driveway will serve as truck access only and the southern driveway will be vehicular and truck access only.
 Storm drainage and other utilities will be serviced from 15th Street SE.